marcsello/pyopenvidu/docs/fetching.rst

      - `close()`
      - This deletes the internal representation of that Session.
 All methods after this call will raise `OpenViduSessionDoesNotExistsError` exception, except `is_valid`

+Please note, that altrough `OpenViduSession.publish(...)` returns with a static connection object, it does not update the internal representation of it's parent (`OpenViduSession.fetch()` must be called for the new connection to appear).
+The reason for this is that the API returns the full object, so a subsequent update is not required and unlike `OpenVidu.create_session(...)` this call returns a static object instead of a dynamic one.

-Static objects are not designed to update their internal representation, thus not implementing a `fetch()` method.
+**Static objects** are not designed to update their internal representation, thus not implementing a `fetch()` method.
 Such objects should not be reused at all, and must be considered invalid after any changes made to them by other calls.
 A new version of those objects could be requested by calling the `fetch()` method of the dynamic object that provides them.